Yup-io/yup_docs/docs/rewards.md

 # Rewards

 ## How to make money

 Users can make money by voting.
-YUPX tokens are distributed as rewards, and users can swap them for $$ credits on Amazon, Venmo, and PayPal.
+YUPX tokens are distributed as rewards, and users can swap them for $$ credits on Venmo and Amazon.

 ### The Process